dogmaticcentral/CG/README.md

  Obtaining one is a lengthy process (as in several weeks to several months) which you can start investigating [here](https://icgc.org/daco).

- One you have the access token place it in the environmental variable called ICGC_TOKEN, to make the download scripts work.
+ One you have the access token,  place it in the environmental variable called ICGC_TOKEN, to make the download scripts work.

  Note in particular that we are grouping some cancers under the same head-group.